-An analysis of the major institutions, problems and accomplishments of Europe since
+An analysis of the major institutions, problems and accomplishments of Europe since the end of World War II.

-The Modern Era: Art, Technology and Society in the U.S., 1850-1970 itary and war upon domestic society in modern times.
+The Modern Era: Art, Technology and Society in the U.S., 1850-1970 and war upon domestic society in modern times.

 A survey of artistic developments in Europe and the United States from the mid-nineteenth century through the decades following World War II.
 Reasons for the development of these styles, as well as the ways in which they reinvented or rejected the traditions of the past, will be considered.